-Anytime a person has been charged with a crime, it is a stressful situation.
-The criminal defense attorneys at Perry, Bundy, Plyler & Long, LLP. will provide counsel during this stressful time and inform you of the many options you have and the possible consequences.
-Each case is unique, depending on the various circumstances involved and the facts surrounding each case.
+Anytime a person has been charged with a crime, it’s a stressful situation.
+The criminal defense attorneys at Perry, Bundy, Plyler & Long, LLP. will provide counsel during this stressful time and inform you of the many options you have and the possible consequences to said crime.
+Each case is unique and depends on the various circumstances involved and the facts surrounding each case.

 You should always consult a criminal defense attorney if you are charged with a crime.
 The consequences of a conviction are far-reaching.
-Some people think they can handle a simple misdemeanor themselves, but something that may seem simple now could have detrimental consequences and impact your ability to find gainful employment.
-We understand that often a parent is assisting their child with the charge and will work with parents and their children to obtain the best possible outcome for their family.
+We understand that often a parent is assisting their child with the charge and we will work with parents and their children to obtain the best possible outcome for their family.

 Driving While Impaired in North Carolina

 We frequently assist clients with effective defenses in DWI cases.
 The offense of driving while impaired, or driving while intoxicated (DWI), is taken extremely seriously in North Carolina.
 Even with a first offense, you can face substantial penalties upon conviction.
-Under North Carolina law, a person commits the offense of impaired driving “if he drives any vehicle upon any highway, any street, or any public area” within North Carolina under any of the following conditions:
+Under North Carolina law, a person commits the offense of impaired driving if they drive any vehicle on a highway or public place within North Carolina while under any of the following conditions:

 - While under the influence of an impairing substance

-- After having consumed sufficient alcohol that he has, at any relevant time after the driving, an alcohol concentration of 0.08 or more
+- After having consumed sufficient alcohol that has resulted in a blood alcohol concentration of 0.08% or more

-- With any amount of a Schedule I controlled substance (or its metabolites) in his blood or urine
+- With any amount of a Schedule I controlled substance (or its metabolites) in their blood or urine

 - Level IV: This level of DWI is the second-least serious and is punishable with a fine of up to $500, a minimum jail sentence of 48 hours, and a maximum jail sentence of 120 days.
 Like a Level V offense, a judge can suspend the sentence provided that other actions are completed by the defendant.